raphael-proust/OGL-SRD5/pages/18.creatures/default.md

 **Challenge** 2 (450 XP)

 **_Charge_**.
-If the rhinoceros moves at least 20 feet straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 9 (2d8) bludgeoning damage.
+If the rhinoceros moves at least 6m straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 9 (2d8) bludgeoning damage.
 If the target is a creature, it must succeed on a DC 15 Strength saving throw or be knocked prone.

 **Actions**

-**_Gore_**. _Melee Weapon Attack:_ +7 to hit, reach 5 ft., one target. _Hit:_ 14 (2d8 + 5) bludgeoning damage.
+**_Gore_**. _Melee Weapon Attack:_ +7 to hit, reach 1.5m, one target. _Hit:_ 14 (2d8 + 5) bludgeoning damage.

 #### Riding Horse